-Celebrate summer with this sweet and tart Strawberry Rhubarb Galette!
+Celebrate summer with this sweet, tart Strawberry Rhubarb Galette!
 It’s perfect with a scoop of vanilla ice cream.

 What Is a Galette?

-Galette comes from the Old French word for pebble (galet) and is often in the shape of a flat round pastry, but it also refers to an open freeform tart-like pie filled with fresh fruit.
-That’s the kind of galette I’ve seem to fallen in love with.
-The word galette seems to have come into usage around 1775, the same time aubergine (eggplant), eggnog, and gazpacho came into existence.
+Galette comes from the Old French word for pebble (galet) and is often found in the shape of a flat round pastry though it also refers to an open free-form tart-like pie filled with fresh fruit.
+That’s the kind of galette I seem to have fallen in love with.
+The word galette came into usage around 1775, along with eggnog, gazpacho, and aubergine (eggplant).

 How to Make a Strawberry Rhubarb Galette